Plain text

-In computing, plain text is a loose term for data (e.g. file contents) that represent only characters of readable material but not its graphical representation nor other objects (floating-point numbers, images, etc.).
-It may also include a limited number of "whitespace" characters that affect simple arrangement of text, such as spaces, line breaks, or tabulation characters.
+In computing, plain text is a loose term for unformatted text or nontextual data represented as text (e.g. file contents) using printable characters (for example letters, digits, symbols, spaces, tabs, line breaks) in a character encoding.
+In principle, plain text can be in any encoding, but today usually implies UTF-8.

 Plain text is different from formatted text, where style information is included; from structured text, where structural parts of the document such as paragraphs, sections, and the like are identified; and from binary files in which some portions must be interpreted as binary objects (encoded integers, real numbers, images, etc.).

-The term is sometimes used quite loosely, to mean files that contain only "readable" content (or just files with nothing that the speaker does not prefer).
-For example, that could exclude any indication of fonts or layout (such as markup, markdown, or even tabs); characters such as curly quotes, non-breaking spaces, soft hyphens, em dashes, and/or ligatures; or other things.

-In principle, plain text can be in any encoding, but occasionally the term is taken to imply ASCII.
-As Unicode-based encodings such as UTF-8 and UTF-16 become more common, that usage may be shrinking.

-Plain text is also sometimes used only to exclude "binary" files: those in which at least some parts of the file cannot be correctly interpreted via the character encoding in effect.
-For example, a file or string consisting of "hello" (in any encoding), following by 4 bytes that express a binary integer that is not a character, is a binary file.
-Converting a plain text file to a different character encoding does not change the meaning of the text, as long as the correct character encoding is used.
-However, converting a binary file to a different format may alter the interpretation of the non-textual data.
+Plain text is often used as a counterpiece to "binary" files: those in which at least some parts of the file cannot be correctly interpreted as text.
+For example, a file or string consisting of "hello", following by 4 bytes that express a binary integer that is supposed to be evaluated in a CPU representation like little endian, is a binary file.

+Text files that do not represent anything but text in a character encoding have no indicator of encoding, no magic number, no special marker at the beginning and no metadata marking them as text in most file systems.
+However their file-names are often marked with .txt at the end by Windows users and other operating systems often assume unidentifiable files to be text.
+However there is the MIME type "text/plain" that is used for transfer over the internet or between software components.